leonardHerault/scRNA_infer/README.md

 The single-cell RNA-seq data used in our study are available in the Gene Expression Omnibus database under accession code GSE147729.
 The workflow is based on the results of our previous work [Hérault et al, 2021](https://bmcbiol.biomedcentral.com/articles/10.1186/s12915-021-00955-z) so the workflow from Herault et al, 2021 should be run first.
 Mouse TF experiment bed files should be downloaded from [citrome database](http://cistrome.org/db/#/) (available under request) and unarchived as input/mouse_factor.

+The metadata (Pseudotime, clustering, HSPC state) of our analysis are available [here](report/tables/sc_medata.csv) and can be use to quicqly investigate our results by combining them with the gene-cell expression matrix available on GEO.

 ## Analysis and script

 **This workflow is still under development until the manuscript submission and some files are deprecated.**